aubagnacd/NNICE/README.md

 So far, *NNICE* only reads MLP and ResNet with dense layers.
 The input format is also specific but it is described further in the *NN nomenclature* section and can be obtained natively from TensorFlow.

 # Requirements
 *NNICE* relies heavily on [EIGEN](https://gitlab.com/libeigen/eigen/-/releases/3.4.0) (3.4.0) for the matrix product and element-wise activation functions.
 Its input file parser relies on [HDF5](https://github.com/HDFGroup/hdf5) (1.10.5) and [Rapidjson](https://github.com/Tencent/rapidjson) (1.1.0).
-Versions indicated are the ones tested and therefore preconized.
+The versions indicated are those that have been tested and are therefore recommended if you can choose which version to use.
+If you wish to use NNICE in code already using these libraries, please be consistent with your code.
+NNICE is expected to work correctly with any more recent version of these libraries.
+Unfortunately, verification of the minimum version of each library has not yet been carried out, but you can also try using an older version.

 # Compilation
 *NNICE* only requires five environment variables to be set: